Predicting quantum learnability from landscape fluctuation: Preliminaries and basic setup

 A direct method for identifying learnability is to run an actual training procedure and use the training error to assess learnability.
 Nevertheless, this method is inefficient, heavily depends on the choice of classical optimizers and sometimes it is hard to get the exact ground state for benchmarks.
+(Although the learnability quantified by Eq.\,\eqref{eq:error} also depends on the choice of classical optimizers, here we only care about its dependence on the design of PQCs, or say the precise characterization of learnability here is the minimum of average case of the error over all possible optimizers.)
 This motivates us to seek an efficient criterion to assess the learnability of a PQC regarding a given target, leading to the study of the relative fluctuation (RF) in this work.